 HISTORY OF THE INCA FORTRESS

-The Cusco tourist ticket features a guided tour of the whole Cusco tourist map.
-This one will give you all the history and legends of the fort, giving you time to get all the great photos you need.
-In Inca times, the site was used for many Inca ceremonies and this is still the case today.
+Today the complex is still used as a venue for ceremonies inspired by the Incas.
+One of the many reasons this complex is so famous.
+As in the case of Inti Raymi.
+In ancient Inca times, the site was used for many Inca ceremonies and this is still the case today.
 Every year, on June 24, Cusco celebrates the Inti Raymi, or Festival of the Sun, in honor of the Inca god “Inti”.
 A theatrical performance takes place in the Sacsayhuaman Fortress, where you will witness a real interpretation of the stories about the heyday of the Incas and great performances of traditional dance and music.
 So, if you want to be part of this great festivity and feel the energy that emanates from the Inca stones, you must book a tour in Sacsayhuaman.

 Not far from Sacsayhuaman is Q’enko, the smallest but no less interesting of the four ruins.
+This temple presents the best examples of Inca carving found around Cusco.
 Looking at the giant rock, you can find artistic sculptures showing steps, seats, geometric reliefs, and even a cougar design.
-In the upper part are carved zig-zag channels in which they supposedly served to accompany chicha, the local corn beer.
+In the upper part are carved zig-zag channels in which they supposedly been used to pass Chica, the local corn beer.
+And that way they could make the most important decisions about the Empire.
 Inside the rock, you can still feel the spiritual energy coming from the altar.

 PUKA PUKARA AND TAMBOMACHAY

 Puka Pukara is believed to have once been a military fortress, but theories also assume that it may have served only as a guard post to control people and goods entering and leaving the city.
 Its location offers a fascinating and beautiful panoramic view.
 From Puka Pukara you can easily walk to Tambomachay, also known as the “Baños del Inca”.
-Once there, you will see a beautiful masonry with several niches and water still running through the old aqueducts.
+Once there, you will see beautiful masonry with several niches and water still running through the old aqueducts.
+It was a bathing place for the nobility, who used the place for important ceremonies.
+With three stepped platforms, the first with a seat, the second with a natural spring, and the last believed to be the actual shower.
 The peaceful place was probably used for ritual baths.
 Among the many tours in Peru available to enjoy, those who visit these sites are unmissable.

 CUSCO TOURIST TICKET TO VISIT SACSAYHUAMAN